top of page

 These aren’t personal failures.

-They’re responses your system used when there weren’t many options.
+They’re responses your system used when there weren’t many workable options.

-With a little more room, you can begin asking:
+With a little more steadiness, you can begin asking:

-Or is there something softer that might fit now?
+Or is there something that works better for me now?

 This isn’t about blame — it’s about understanding.